This article has links to products and services we recommend, which we may make a commission from.

 Even though lyut means spicy in Bulgarian, it really isn’t.

-Traditional Bulgarian Meats
+Traditional Bulgaria Meats

 Meat is one of the main staples in Bulgarian cuisine.

-Beef is used less frequently as cattle are raised for their milk.
-Though beef consumption is increasing.
+The most common meats found in Bulgarian food are pork, lamb, veal, and chicken.
+Beef is used less frequently as cattle are raised for their milk, though beef consumption is increasing.

 Meat dishes are celebrated across Bulgaria with different characteristics to each region.